Defect thermodynamics of orthorhombic Ba$_2$In$_2$O$_5$: First-principles calculations on the role of oxygen dumbbell interstitials: Results and discussion

 \subsection{Stability diagram}

-To define the thermodynamic reservoirs for our defect calculations, we construct the semigrandcanonical phase diagram, which maps the stability regions as a function of the chemical potentials of the constituents.
+To define the thermodynamic reservoirs, we construct the semigrand canonical phase diagram, which maps the stability regions as a function of the chemical potentials of the constituents.
 The list of stable phases is reported in Table \ref{tab:pd_form_en}.
 The resulting stability diagram, obtained from these formation energies, is shown in Figure \ref{fig:sd}.
 The allowed range of chemical potential is constrained by the condition that their sum must be equal to the formation enthalpy of BIO:

 For a fixed sum of $\Delta\mu_{\ce{Ba}} + \Delta\mu_{\ce{In}}$, the oxygen chemical potential $\Delta\mu_{\ce{O}}$ is determined by this condition.
 The stability region of BIO is further limited by the presence of competing phases and is represented by the area delimited by points A to D in Figure \ref{fig:sd}.
 More specifically, given a generic competing phase of composition \ce{Ba_iIn_jO_k}, the chemical potentials have to satisfy the condition: